dB-Ryzen/mAYHEM/Building-Firmware.md

 ## Flashing

+Plug the HackRF into a USB port on your computer.

 Hold down the HackRF DFU button.
 Press and release the HackRF reset button.
 Then release the DFU button.
 The HackRF is now in DFU mode.

 Program the HackRF's SPI flash: